joleitner/foobar-webshop/README.md

 ### Setup local environment

-First of all, some local variables have to be defined for the database and the payment API.
+First of all, some local variables have to be defined for the database, the payment API, and the delivery interface.
 There exists two `.env_example` files, one on project root level and one in the `backend` directory.
 Copy both files and rename them to `.env`.
 Then, fill in the predefined variables with your own values.